my personal manifesto on life, the universe, and stuff like that

 there is a lot of bullshit and bullshit artists (imposters, influencers, grifters) out there, so take what people say with a pinch of the proverbial salt and, depending on the circumstances and sensitivity, explicitly verify instead of implicitly trusting.

-1. This is a trap that many online communities fall into, especially when they go down the process not delivery path; the hypocrisy, dogma, layers of paradox, and self-reinforcing bubble are just the icing on the cake. ↩︎
+This is a trap that many online communities fall into, especially when they go down the performative optics and “vibes” over actual impact and delivery path; the hypocrisy, dogma, layers of paradox, and self-reinforcing bubble are just the icing on the cake. ↩︎